Belalaris/CasRel/README.md

 ## Baidu

 I preprocessed the open-source dataset from Baidu.
-I did some cleaning, so the data given have 18 relation types.
+I did some cleaning, and the data given have **18 relation types**.
 Some noisy data are eliminated.

 The data are in form of json.
 Take one as an example: